microsoft/rnx-kit/packages/align-deps/README.md

 > #### Note
 >
-> A `rnx-dep-check --write` run will be invoked right after changes have been
+> A `rnx-align-deps --write` run will be invoked right after changes have been
 > made.
 As such, this flag will fail if changes are needed before making any
 > modifications.

-### `--vigilant`

-Also inspect packages that are not configured.
-Specify a comma-separated list of profile versions to compare against, e.g. `0.63,0.64`.
-The first number specifies the target version.

 ### `--write`